jsuarezs/fsxn_crossregion/0-Initial_setup/README-inital.md

 Have in mind that AWS EKS worker nodes need to communicate properly with AWS FSx for ONTAP file systems in order to success providing persistent storage for AWS EKS workloads.

+Have in mind that AWS VPC Peering or AWS TGW needs to be configured between Sweden (eu-north-1) and Canada (ca-central-1) regions: https://docs.aws.amazon.com/devicefarm/latest/developerguide/amazon-vpc-cross-region.html

 <img width="1018" alt="Screenshot 2022-12-13 at 12 08 58" src="https://user-images.githubusercontent.com/59535705/207302376-f6aaf572-042f-4ab8-8825-91656a4c52b0.png">

 ## Setting up NetApp Trident as CSI driver and configure storage backends in both regions